shetabit/payment/README.md

 [![Static Analysis][ico-static-analysis]][link-static-analysis]
 [![Code Coverage][ico-coverage]][link-coverage]

 This is a Laravel Package for Payment Gateway Integration.
-This package requires `PHP 8.4+` and supports `Laravel 12` and `Laravel 13`.
+This package requires `PHP 8.4+` and supports `Laravel 12+`.

 [Donate me](https://yekpay.me/mahdikhanzadi) if you like this package :sunglasses: :bowtie: